ebarronh/ai-dev-tasks/README.md

 ## Workflow: From Idea to Implemented Feature 💡➡️💻

-Here's the step-by-step process using the `.mdc` files in this repository:
+Here's the step-by-step process using the `.md` files in this repository:

 ### 1️⃣ Create a Product Requirement Document (PRD)

 First, lay out the blueprint for your feature.
 A PRD clarifies what you're building, for whom, and why.

-You can create a lightweight PRD directly within Cursor:
+You can create a lightweight PRD directly within Claude Code:

-1. Ensure you have the `create-prd.mdc` file from this repository accessible.
+1. Ensure you have the `create-prd.md` file from this repository inside `~/.claude/commands/` for personal (global) commands or inside `[your-project/.claude/commands]` for project-based commands.
-2. In Cursor's Agent chat, initiate PRD creation:
+2. In Claude Code CLI, initiate PRD creation:

     ```
-    Use @create-prd.mdc
-    Here's the feature I want to build: [Describe your feature in detail]
+    /user:create-prd [Describe what you want to build in detail]
-    Reference these files to help you: [Optional: @file1.py @file2.ts]
     ```
-    *(Pro Tip: For complex PRDs, using MAX mode in Cursor is highly recommended if your budget allows for more comprehensive generation.)*
+    *(Pro Tip: Press `/` to see all your slash commands then `tab` to enter the details that will be read as arguments.)*

     ![Example of initiating PRD creation](https://pbs.twimg.com/media/Go6DDlyX0AAS7JE?format=jpg&name=large)

 ### 2️⃣ Generate Your Task List from the PRD

-With your PRD drafted (e.g., `MyFeature-PRD.md`), the next step is to generate a detailed, step-by-step implementation plan for your AI Developer.
+With your PRD drafted (e.g., `250527-prd-myfeature.md`), the next step is to generate a detailed, step-by-step implementation plan for your AI Developer.

-1. Ensure you have `generate-tasks-from-prd.mdc` accessible.
+1. Ensure you have `generate-tasks.md` on the same commands folder as before.
-2. In Cursor's Agent chat, use the PRD to create tasks:
+2. In Claude Code CLI, use the PRD to create tasks:

     ```
-    Now take @MyFeature-PRD.md and create tasks using @generate-tasks-from-prd.mdc
+    /project:generate-tasks use my PRD located @MyFeature-PRD.md
     ```
     *(Note: Replace `@MyFeature-PRD.md` with the actual filename of the PRD you generated in step 1.)*